deepfence/golang_deepfence_sdk/client/docs/ModelScanInfo.md

 ### NewModelScanInfo

-`func NewModelScanInfo(scanId string, status string, updatedAt int64, ) *ModelScanInfo`
+`func NewModelScanInfo(nodeId string, nodeType string, scanId string, status string, updatedAt int64, ) *ModelScanInfo`

 NewModelScanInfo instantiates a new ModelScanInfo object This constructor will assign default values to properties that have it defined,